Public Speaking for Business Professionals

 Good communication is never perfect, and nobody expects you to be perfect.
 However, putting in the requisite time to prepare will help you deliver a better speech.
 You may not be able to shake your nerves entirely, but you can learn to minimize them.
 Perfection does not exist, so the more you can embrace this and just ‘roll with it’ and be in the moment, the more you will relax.
 It is all about trusting yourself and you’ll learn to trust yourself the more you do this.
 Believe you’ve got everything you need – if something happens, so what, just pick up, make a joke, skip a line – whatever.
 Practice makes permanent and builds new pathways in your mind, so you can learn to relax and be you no matter where you give a speech and what the content is.
 Just be YOU!

 Bonus Tip: “Whenever I trip up, get extra nervous, make up words or otherwise do something weird and wonderful – instead of trying to ignore it and avoid it, I briefly own it and give attention to it so that the audience is aware that I am aware and forgive myself – often laugh at myself.
 The audience will always mirror back what your experience is.
 If you try to be perfect and fail and nervously scramble about, your audience will feel uncomfortable with you and be less forgiving.
 If you aim to be you and relax, your audience will do the same and just enjoy your presentation.
 Always OWN it, even the stumbles, especially the stumbles.
 Humans want to see other Humans – we’re all imperfect and when we embrace that, we focus on what really matters – the passion and message in your presentation” ~ Kaare Long

-If you would like some one- on- one coaching to ready yourself for an upcoming presentation, speaking gig, film or media appearance, please fee free to contact us to inquire about our fees and how we can support you to execute with confidence so you look and feel professional and prepared.
+If you would like some one- on- one coaching to ready yourself for an upcoming public speaking gig, presentation, film, or media appearance, please fee free to contact me to inquire about fees and how I can support you to execute with confidence so you look and feel professional and prepared.